Car Number: 1009

 Notes:

-The Family Tucker- by Curt Johnson- My aunt and uncle, Dorothy and Wilbur Haskell, who lived in Los Angeles, California, were among the very few original purchasers of a Tucker Automobile.
-Dorothy was my Mom’s older sister.
-Her husband, Wilbur Haskell was a masonry contractor, who had done well in business, even during the Depression, and was able to afford things that he wanted.
-He saw a new Tucker in a showroom, not far from his home.
-He went into the dealership and paid in full for “the first one that came in”, but that didn’t happen.
-When it became apparent that it was not going to happen, Wilbur returned to the dealership and demanded either his money back, or the keys to “that car”, the one in the showroom.
+My aunt and uncle, Dorothy and Wilbur Haskell, who lived in Los Angeles, California, were among the very few original purchasers of a Tucker automobile.
+Dorothy was my mom’s older sister.
+Her husband, Wilbur Haskell, was a masonry contractor who had done well in business, even during the Depression, and could afford things he wanted.
+He saw a new Tucker in a showroom not far from his home.
+He went into the dealership and paid in full for “the first one that came in,” but that didn’t happen.
+When it became apparent that it would not happen, Wilbur returned to the dealership and demanded either his money back or the keys to “that car,” the one in the showroom.
 He got the car.
-The Haskell’s kept the Tucker until 1959, when they either sold it or traded it in on another car.
+The Haskells kept the Tucker until 1959, when they sold it or traded it for another car.